 Data quality assurance

 States and territories are primarily responsible for the quality of data they provide.
-Routine data quality checks are conducted by the states and territories prior to submission to data custodians such as AIHW.
+Routine data quality checks are conducted by the states and territories prior to submission to data custodians such as the AIHW.
 Data are checked for valid values, and for internal and historical consistency.
-Data received by the Performance Authority will then be subject to our own quality assurance processes for publication of performance information and analysis.
-If data are incomplete or not correct, the Performance Authority will contact the respective data supplier to query and correct errors.
+Data received by the AIHW will then be subject to our own quality assurance processes for publication of performance information and analysis.
+If data are incomplete or incorrect, the AIHW will contact the relevant data supplier.

 Hospitals may differ from each other on performance indicators for a number of reasons.
 It can be useful to consider: